JohanHorsmans/cds-language-exam-2021/assignment_3/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

-From the scripts two plots are produced.
+Two plots are produced by the script.
 One for the weekly rolling sentiment score (figure 1) and one for the monthly rolling sentiment score (figure 2).
 The two plots show that the news data is generally positive (Sentiment score > 0) in spite of the fluctuations on a weekly/monthly basis.
 We see that the variance in sentiment scores is larger on a weekly basis than on a monthly basis, indicating that the variance seen from week to week is quite similar in both directions and thus, to a certain extent, cancels each other out when analysed on a monthly basis.

 <br />